liuzhizhou/liuzhizhou.github.io/content/post/borel.md

 ---
-title:  "Borel-Cantelli Lemma and Its Application"
+title:  "[PDF]Borel-Cantelli Lemma and Its Application"
 date:   2023-10-11T16:42:22+08:00
 tags:     ['probability']
 summary: "This note covers Borel-Cantelli Lemma, Borel 0-1 Law and some